 It is hard to say how many years your Roomba battery will last.
 A lot depends on your usage pattern and frequency!
 The company says one battery can last up to 400 charging cycles.
 Maintenance also has a direct impact on battery life.

-- Brand New Replacement Product, Works as Genuine Parts.
-Easy to charge and connect APS battery...
+- 【SUPERIORITY】Brand New Replacement Product, work as Genuine Parts.
+Safeguard features against...

 8. How long can a Roomba take for Cleaning a Room?

 It is hard to say exactly how much time Roomba botvac will take to clean up a room.
 It depends on the size of the room, the condition of the floor and amount of obstacles.
 The flooring surface is also a factor here.
 The device may need more time in cleaning carpets than hardwood or tiled floors.